 \section{Motivation and significance}

-Abdominal aortic aneurysms (AAAs) are localized dilations of the abdominal aorta, defined as an enlargement of the aorta to at least 1.5 times its normal diameter \cite{AAA2}.
-These aneurysms often develop asymptomatically but pose a significant health risk due to the potential for rupture, which is associated with high mortality rates.
-Globally, AAAs cause over 175,000 deaths annually, accounting for approximately 1\% of deaths in men over 65 years of age \cite{AAAs1}.
-Given this risk, early detection and risk assessment are critical for clinical decision-making regarding surgical intervention.
+Abdominal aortic aneurysms (AAAs) are localized dilatations of the abdominal aorta, defined by an expansion of the aorta to a diameter greater than 1.5 times its normal diameter \cite{AAA2}.
+While AAAs can grow asymptomatically, their potential for rupture, coupled with high associated mortality, makes them a serious global health concern.
+Worldwide, AAAs result in more than 175,000 deaths each year, representing about 1\% of mortality in men aged over 65 years old \cite{AAAs1}.
+Given this risk, early diagnosis and accurate risk assessment are vital for determining appropriate surgical intervention.

-The geometry of an AAA plays a fundamental role in biomechanical studies, as parameters such as aneurysm size, shape, and wall thickness directly influence hemodynamic forces and wall stress distributions.
-Computational modeling has demonstrated that geometric features, including the maximum diameter, aspect ratio, and asymmetry, significantly affect rupture risk predictions \cite{Doyle2007,Polzer2013}.
-Understanding these geometric factors enables more accurate patient-specific assessments, improving strategies for monitoring and treating AAAs.
+The geometry of an AAA is a critical focus in biomechanical research, with factors such as aneurysm size, shape, and wall thickness directly influencing hemodynamic forces and wall stress distributions.
+Computational modeling has demonstrated that geometric features like maximum diameter, aspect ratio, and asymmetry significantly influence rupture risk predictions \cite{Doyle2007,Polzer2013}.
+These geometric properties are known to result in more accurate patient-specific predictions, improving monitoring and treatment planning for AAAs.

-Beyond geometry, the assignment of material properties is crucial for accurate AAA modeling, as parameters such as wall thickness, fiber orientation, and regional stiffness directly influence stress distributions and rupture risk predictions.
-The integration of patient-specific geometries obtained from medical imaging further enhances model accuracy, allowing for a more realistic representation of aneurysm morphology and biomechanical behavior \cite{DELUCIO2023105602}.
-These high-fidelity computational approaches, leverage patient-specific data to refine simulations and enhance predictive capabilities \cite{deLucio3,DELUCIO2024124446}.
+Beyond geometry, accurate assignment of material properties is crucial for AAA modeling, since wall thickness, fiber orientation, and local stiffness impact stress distributions and rupture risk predictions.
+Patient-specific geometries derived from medical imaging further enhance model accuracy, allowing for more realistic simulations of aneurysm morphology and behavior \cite{DELUCIO2023105602}.
+It has been shown that high-fidelity computational approaches that take advantage of patient-specific data enhance simulations and predictive capabilities \cite{deLucio3,DELUCIO2024124446}.